Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var string4 = undefined;         // ... and this give the var the "undefined" value.
 Also very tricky, see later.

 ```
-Variables should always be given an initial value.
+Variables should nearly always be given an initial value.
 Otherwise, like string3 above, they have an "undefined" value until later in the program, which can lead to hard-to-debug errors.

+### Variable names

 Variables (and other names in JS, like functions) can be named with lower and uppercase letters, numbers, underscore, or dollar signs.
 Avoid dollar signs.
 For multi-component names, there are two favourite styles: my_data and myData.
 The second is more common.
 Underscores at the beginning or end of a name can denote something special, often a variable which is similar to a system-provided term.
-Eg. you desperately want to name some variable "var" but var is a reserved word in JS, so you can use "var_". `var var_ = 123;` Unless you know very well what you're doing, this is not recommended.
+Eg. for some reason you desperately want to name some variable "var" but var is a reserved word in JS, so you can use "var_" or "\_var\_": `var var_ = 123;` Unless you know very well what you're doing, this is not recommended.

 ## Data Types

 JavaScript is a "loosely typed" or "dynamic" language, meaning you don't have to declare the types of variables ahead of time.
 The type will get determined automatically while the program is being processed.
-Other languages such as Java, C, C++ are strictly typed and each variable must declare the type of the data it will contain.
+Other languages such as Java, C, C++ are strictly typed, mainly for catching errors at compile time, and each variable must declare the type of the data it will contain.
 Even though you don't have to declare types, JavaScript does have different data types.

 ### Data type: Number

-A number, optionally with a decimal point.
+A number, optionally with a decimal point, or exponent.
 In other languages this is typically called a float, short for "floating point number".
 It can be written with or without the decimal point.

 ```javascript
 var x = 5;